 Technology has an essential role to play in the treasury management function.
 While many treasuries continue to use basic spreadsheets to manage their activities, these have long been associated with considerable risks, including the risk of keying errors.
 Fortunately, there are more sophisticated options available than spreadsheets, some of which use cutting edge technologies such as bank APIs.
-Increasingly, treasury teams are embracing the benefits of lightweight technology that can provide access to real-time bank information without the need for hefty maintenance.
+Increasingly, treasury teams are embracing the benefits of lightweight treasury software technology that can provide access to real-time bank information without the need for hefty maintenance.

 With the right technology in place, treasury teams can gain more visibility over their cash balances, payments and activities, meaning they are better placed to make effective cash management decisions.
 Treasuries can also eliminate manual processes and thereby benefit from greater efficiency across their activities – and they can use technology to enforce controls and automated workflows that reduce the risk of internal and external fraud.

 Complying with necessary regulations is an essential part of corporate treasury’s role, although organizations will be subject to different regulations depending on where they operate.

 One notable regulation is the 2002 Sarbanes-Oxley Act (SOX), a U.S. regulation introduced in the wake of several high-profile corporate scandals to protect investors from fraudulent financial reporting.
 In order to achieve SOX compliance, treasury teams need to keep their activities documented for audit purposes and enforce the separation of duties through predefined workflows.
 Technology can play an important role in helping treasury teams comply with SOX requirements through automation and by providing more visibility over internal controls.